 I seek to build a relationship with Endodontics that is like the best of all marriages, a unique, heartfelt connection and multifaceted commitment that increases incrementally over time.
 I hope to be selected for a residency program in Endodontics because of my track record in dentistry and my great passion for Endodontics.

 I first decided to seek advanced training in Endodontics when I served as an Associate Dentist in my native India, not long after finishing dental school in my country.
 I took her place when our associate performing endodontic treatments left the clinic.
 At first, I was nervous, but with each new patient to which I administered an endodontic procedure, my confidence grew along with my growing passion for this area of dentistry.
 Soon, I fell in love with the challenge of looking for extra canals, negotiating through calcified canals, and completing challenging cases.

 One prominent reason why Endodontics has become the center of my world is that those who need an endodontics procedure often come in excruciating pain.
 I find their gratitude to be the sweetest possible reward.
-Nothing excites me more or leaves me feeling more fulfilled than alleviating pain in sustainable ways, freeing my patients from acute pain, and saving their teeth simultaneously.
+Nothing excites me more or leaves me feeling more fulfilled than alleviating pain sustainably, freeing my patients from acute pain, and saving their teeth simultaneously.
 Eager to gain as much expertise in Endodontics as possible, I assisted the visiting endodontist in India in surgical and complicated non-surgical cases.
 Concurrently, I attended a six-month general practice residency program that gave me one-on-one training with the endodontic faculty to improve my skill further.
 I was able to perform 250+ RCTs, including primary teeth and retreatments.
 After four years of clinical practice in India, I moved to the United States.